Radius-Code/master_blaster/README.md

 # master_blaster
-A program to launch blast multiple times to get homologous of proteins in sucesive sequences.
+A program to launch ncbi blast multiple times to get homologous of proteins in sucesive sequences.

 To install libraries that the program uses run: pip install -r requirements.txt